 Some of the modules lend themselves to the use of resources from outside the classroom or the school.
 For example, in-school student services professionals (such as psychologists or social workers) or health and human services professionals from community agencies (such as physicians, psychologists, social workers, substance abuse specialists, etc.) may be able to add invaluable input into what students are learning (for example, in Module Five addressing help-seeking).
-In some schools, organized speakers from credible organizations (for example, the Canadian Mental Health Organization) may be available to provide additional inputs.
+In some schools, organized speakers from credible organizations (for example, local chapters of the National Alliance on Mental Illness) may be available to provide additional input.
 Teachers choosing to employ these resources should ensure that the person addressing the class belongs to a responsible and credible organization or institution and that the presenter understands what the goals and expected outcomes of their presentation are meant to be.